AxelNathanson/pytorch-Variational-Autoencoder/README.md

 I have experimented with both: MSE-loss (used in the paper) and binary cross-entropy.
 Since the images are in black and white, binary cross-entropy has shown more promising results in separating the different classes.

 ### TODO
-- [x] Optimize hyper-parameters for CNN networks.
+- [x] Optimize hyper-parameters for FC networks.
 - [ ] Optimize hyper-parameters for CNN networks.
 - [ ] Documentation.